 Plan B: the California State University General Education (CSUGE) pattern which requires completion of a minimum of 39 units.
+See Section IV of the catalog: Requirements for College Transfer for more information.

 Plan C: the Intersegmental General Education Transfer Curriculum (IGETC) pattern which requires completion of a minimum of 34 (UC) or 37 (CSU) units.
+See Section IV of the catalog: Requirements for College Transfer for more information.